tonkeeper/tonapi/README.md

 ## Serverside and clientside flows

-Tonapi can be used both for the client side flow as well as for server side flow.
-This means that apps wich doesnt have any backend can user tonapi authorization.
+Tonapi can be used for both the client side as well as the server side flow.
+Which means that apps that don't have any backend still can use the tonapi authorization.

 From code perspective there is not much of a difference, but its important to not use serverside token anywhere in client side, and at the same time to use clientside tokens only on client side.